Ralph Halpern

-Sir Ralph Mark Halpern (24 October 1938 – 10 August 2022) was a British businessman, who was the founder of Topshop and chief executive officer (CEO) of the Burton Group from 1979 to 1991.
+Sir Ralph Mark Halpern (born Ralph Marcel Halpern; 24 October 1938 – 10 August 2022) was a British businessman, who was the founder of Topshop and chief executive officer (CEO) of the Burton Group from 1979 to 1991.

 Early life

-Ralph Halpern was born in October 1938 in London, after his Jewish parents fled from the Nazis in the 1930s and emigrated to England, losing their fortune.
+Ralph Marcel Halpern was born in Hendon, Middlesex, England on 24 October 1938, after his Jewish parents fled from the Nazis in the 1930s and emigrated to England, losing their fortune.

 Career

 Halpern joined Burton Group as a management trainee in 1961, and was directly involved in the establishment of Top Shop (above a Peter Robinson branch) in 1964.
 On the back of its success he progressed through the managerial ranks becoming chief executive in 1978.
 He turned it into a retail empire that dominated the British high street, with 2,800 stores and employing more than 60,000 people.
 With brands including Topshop, Dorothy Perkins, Debenhams, Principles, Racing Green and Evans, it was worth £1.8bn when Halpern was ousted by the board in 1991.